-Registered Electrical Contractor Responsibilities
+Registered Electrical Contractor (REC) responsibilities

-As a Registered Electrical Contractor (REC), you have regulatory responsibilities
+As a Registered Electrical Contractor (REC), you have regulatory responsibilities.

-As an REC, you must:
+As a REC electrician, you must:

 - upon receipt, sign your REC card

 - notify Energy Safe Victoria (ESV) within 10 days of any change of name, contact and/or address details

 - hold public liability insurance with a minimum cover of $5million when carrying out, or offering to carry out electrical contracting work